thycotic/ss-docs/remote-password-changing/configuring-secret-dependencies-for-rpc/using-regex-with-dependencies/index.md

 Setting up a remote file dependency, requires:

 -  **File Path:** This is the file path on the remote server where the remote password exists.
 UNC paths do not work here.
 See [UNC Names](#unc-names).

 - **Regex:** This regular expression to be used to locate the password embedded in the configuration file.

-- **Machine Name:** Computer name or IP address where the dependency is located.
+-  **File Path:** This is the file path on the remote server where the remote password exists.
+UNC paths do not work here.
+See [UNC Names](#unc-names).

 - **Privileged Account:** The account SS will authenticate as when changing the dependency.
 It must have privileges on the remote machine.

 A typical filled in New Dependency page looks something like this: